christophermoverton/Processing/README.md

 control point from the old bezier curve data at parameter t3 and then randomly assigns a value random (0,t3) for t2 which is then applied yet again in computing t1 by random(0,t2)  and so forth.
 This produces a distinct bezier curve from the original bezier curve data and thus adds more randomness into the system.

+In version 3 of the Flame Animation3 script, the following variables have been added: boolean oturb  which is overall turbulence or uniform turbulence to the system of particles.
+PVector oturbvec, PVector oturbvec2, and PVector oturbvec3 are instanced globally for oturbulence data. float oturbfac_x, float oturbfac_y = 0.0f, float oturbfac2_x = 0.0f, float oturbfac2_y = 1.0f
+float oturbfac3_x = 0.2, float oturbfac3_y = 2.0f
+are used in determining random oturbulence data boolean oturb_random  or random oturbulence.
+Otherwise oturbfac(123)_xy are applied explictly in setting oturbvectors.  random overall turbulence is less controlled in so far as shifts and movements and is considered step wise completely random.
+The other case is non random and periodic in nature with dampening designed into the system. boolean cyclic_dampening  applying cyclic dampening which aids in randomizing more periodic turbulence with oturb random not set true.
+An exponential function is used in dampening periodic amplitude with modulus applied in supplying the periodic portion of the dampening component. float oturb_frequency is a value set in determing the rate of periodic oturbulence boolean flowField this sets whether flow particle strands grow in length from some start point to a given endpoint. boolean flowFieldrandomStart whether or not the flow particles start at some randomly defined position.